OUR MISSION

 CHRIST CENTRAL IN OUR WORLD

-We are called to go and proclaim the message of Christ in our city and beyond, to all nations, so that more people will receive Christ as central in their lives, looking forward to the day when He unites all things in Himself.
+We are called, as faithful and active participants in the mission of Christ's Church, to go and proclaim the message of Jesus in our region and beyond, to all nations, so that more people will receive Christ as central in their lives, looking forward to the day when He unites all things in Himself.

 “If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments and abide in his love.
 These things I have spoken to you, that my joy may be in you, and that your joy may be full.
 This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this, that someone lay down his life for his friends.
 You are my friends if you do what I command you.
 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends” John 15:10-15